monicaraghuwanshi/Expense-Tracker-Application/README.md

 This is an expense tracker application which takes inputs of expenses and lists the complete list of expenses.
 Also it shows a Chart based on the values of expenses.

-Run:
-  npm install
-  npm start
+In order to run, do a npm install and then do npm start